At the creation, God did not just say that He created the sea creatures, those that fly in the air and the land animals.

 A detailed article on ‘Could early man write and not just oral traditions passed on?‘ If Adam and Eve were made as adults, why couldn’t they talk and write?

-God made them perfect, their mind was probably more advanced than our brain because mankind has fallen, and has become corrupted.
+God made them perfect, their minds were probably more advanced than our brains because mankind has fallen, and has become corrupted.

 See this article on Scientific inaccuracies, and other supposed Bible errors.